NickBurness/Euler100/README.md

 The problems range in difficulty and for many the experience is inductive chain learning.
 That is, by solving one problem it will expose you to a new concept that allows you to undertake a previously inaccessible problem.
 So the determined participant will slowly but surely work his/her way through every problem.

 ### How is this repo laid out?
->Euler100 is a class library, containing .cs files that hold the methods to each of the challenges
+* *Euler100* is a class library, containing .cs files that hold the methods to each of the challenges.
->Euler100.Tests will hold a test using the MSTest framework.
+* *Euler100.Tests* will hold a test using the MSTest framework.
->Euler100Console simply references the class library and can be used to run each method from the program.cs file in the Console.
+* *Euler100Console* simply runs the class library methods using the program.cs file in the Console.

 >###### 1 - Multiples of & 5 :heavy_check_mark: